rakutentech/engineering-blog/content/post/graceful-k8s-delpoyments/index.md

 However it has drawbacks, firstly it forces us to forego graceful shutdown behavior that is built into application frameworks like [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-graceful-shutdown).

-Secondly it suffers from low spatial cohesion - the delay timing is now encoded in the application source code, while the upper bound (`spec.terminationGracePeriodSeconds`) is in the k8s object description.
+Secondly it suffers from low spatial cohesion - the delay timing is now encoded in the application source code, while the upper bound (`spec.terminationGracePeriodSeconds`) is in the Kubernetes object description.
 This makes the approach less readably (or understandable) because you have to look at 2 different files, possibly in 2 different code repositories, to understand the full picture.
 It also makes it harder to maintain, because you have to orchestrate application changes (delay timing) with configuration changes (`spec.terminationGracePeriodSeconds`).

 ## Idea #3: _Dynamically_ delay app shutdown